mistermarco/screencapture/README.md

     compare image1.png image2.png diff.png

 This will produce a third image with annotations showing the differences between the pages.
 This could be used to spot quickly if a website has changed, and where.

+## TODO

+* script the various solutions to act on multiple websites
+* test the Python bindings for ImageMagick